nikitaj98-prog/uber-fare-prediction/README.md

-# Uber Fare Prediction

-This project predicts the fare amount of future Uber rides using Machine Learning and regression analysis.

 # 🚕 Uber Fare Amount Prediction Using Regression Analysis

 A Machine Learning project that predicts the fare amount of future